BarunChaudhury/Cofee_Shop_Sales-Dashboard/Coffee Shop Sales Dashboard/README.md

 **SQL** – Data extraction and transformation.

-**Excel** – Data preprocessing and initial analysis.

-📂 **To view the complete dashboard and insights, check the PDF file inside this folder.**
+📂 **To view the complete dashboard and insights, check the PDF file.**